lululxvi/deepxde/docs/demos/poisson.1d.dirichletrobin.rst

         return on_boundary and np.isclose(x[0], 1)

-The Dirichlet boundary condition is defined in a similar way that the function should return ``True`` for those points satisfying :math:`x=-1` and ``False`` otherwise.
+The location fo the Dirichlet boundary condition is defined in a similar way that the function should return ``True`` for those points satisfying :math:`x=-1` and ``False`` otherwise.
 The arguments in this function are similar to ``boundary_r``, and the only difference is that in this case Dirichlet boundary condition is used when it reaches the left endpoint of the interval.

 .. code-block:: python